Disaster of Yongjia: The disaster

 With the main Jin force in the north destroyed, Luoyang was now without an army to defend it.
 After hearing of Sima Yue's death, He Lun, Li Yun and Yue's other followers fled the capital, but were defeated by Shi Le at Weicang (northwest of present-day Yanling County, Henan).
 Gou Xi proposed to Emperor Huai to move the capital to his base in Cangyuan, sending his subordinate, Liu Hui with several dozen boats, 500 guards and 1,000 hú of grain to welcome him.
 The emperor wanted to go, but many of his ministers and attendants were initially reluctant to leave, not wanting to leave behind their wealth and property, and so he decided to remain.

-Soon, however, the famine in Luoyang reached a point where the inhabitants started eating each other, and around eighty to ninety percent of the government officials abandoned the capital.
+Soon, however, the famine in Luoyang reached a point where the inhabitants resorted to cannibalism, and around eighty to ninety percent of the government officials abandoned the capital.
 Emperor Huai held a council with his remaining ministers, urging that they leave, but his guards and followers were unprepared, and there were no carts or carriages to transport them.
 He sent out Fu Zhi and a few other officials to gather more boats and oars from nearby Heyin (in modern Luoyang, Henan).
 Meanwhile, he also tried to walk through the city, but was harassed by thieves and forced back into his palace.